TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 export const farewell = "Bye bye, Odinite!";
 ```

 Now to import these named exports in `two.js`!
-Remember that we can control what we import, so if we only need the `greeting` variable, we could just import that on its own!
+Remember that we can control what we import, so if we only need the `greeting` variable, we could just import that on its own.
 If another file needed the `farewell` variable (or both), then that file could import what it needs.
-The `{ }` specifies that the things inside were exported as named exports.
+The `{ }` specifies that the things inside were named exports.

 ```javascript
 // two.js